- About Us

 Procedures involving sutures/staples require them to be removed in 14 days following the surgery.

 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

-We do not offer pet insurance through our facility and while we at Kingsbury Animal Hospital do not advocate any particular insurance company, you may click here to get more answers on pet insurance and the options that are out there.
-We as a courtesy to our clients we can help you file claims with your pet insurance company.
-Please ask our staff for more details.
+We do not offer pet insurance through our facility.
+And while we at Kingsbury Animal Hospital do not advocate any particular insurance company, you may click here to get more answers on pet insurance and the options that are out there.